Community Wealth Building in Manchester

 - engaging with suppliers in areas of deprivation;

 - understanding the impact of the supply chain in more depth.

 Manchester’s fantastic progress in innovative procurement techniques showcases what a long-term project around procurement can achieve.
-For instance, the proportion of spend with Manchester-based organisations has increased from 51.5% in 2008/09 to 69.9% in 2018/19.
-This represents an increase in spend in the Manchester economy of £138m.
+For instance, the proportion of spend with Manchester-based organisations has increased from 51.5% in 2008/09 to 59.9% in 2020/21.
 More data on CLES’s most recent analysis can be found here and here.

 Case Study: Our Town Hall

 Achieving social value was included as an objective for the project to redevelop Manchester Town Hall and was embedded from the start in an approach that is supported by senior leadership and the project management office.

 To date the project, which continues until 2024, has achieved:

 - 80 school engagement sessions

 - 61 work placements provided